Skip to content

 Perhaps most interestingly was Alex’s ability to ask a question.

-He asked, “What color?” when looking at his self in the mirror?
+He asked, “What color?” when looking at himself in the mirror?

 After being told six times, he learned the word “Grey.”